-In essence, the Jersey law firm acting for the purchaser that effectively certifies title for commercial real estate transactions.
-As such the due diligence process can be somewhat more involved than in other jurisdictions.
+In essence, the Jersey law firm acting for the purchaser effectively certifies title for commercial real estate transactions.
+As such, the due diligence process can be somewhat more involved than in other jurisdictions.

 Conveyances of commercial real estate are only passed before the Royal Court of Jersey on a Friday afternoon.

 The transfer of the entire issued share capital of a property holding company may take place at any time during the week, not just on Fridays.

 Once passed by the Royal Court, the freehold commercial real estate contract is recorded at the Public Registry.
 However, the registry plays a much less significant role than the Land Registry in England and Wales.
 It simply records details of property documents, and does not provide a state guarantee of title.

 Commercial real estate transactions and security over freehold land will not take effect in law until the contract has been passed before the Royal Court.